-- Participating in Clinical Education Consortium to streamline and improve the quality of clinical instruction - Regularly reviewing national clinical education information via APTA Education Section-Clin Ed SIG - Assessing Clinical Education program as a whole, including such things as: - Clinical Agreements (Contracts) - Clinical Site Development - Clinical Instructor Development - Cohort activities/communications - Site Visits - o Regularly revising Clinical Education data base to ensure up-to-date information - o Modifying Clinical Education related documents and PTA Handbook - Participating in updates pertaining to evaluation tools utilized for student assessment of clinical experiences (ie. CPI web, CSIF web, etc)
+- Participating in Clinical Education Consortium to streamline and improve the quality of clinical instruction - Regularly reviewing national clinical education information via APTA Education Section-Clin Ed SIG - Assessing Clinical Education program as a whole, including such things as: - Clinical Agreements (Contracts) - Clinical Site Development - Clinical Instructor Development - Cohort activities/communications - Site Visits - Regularly revising Clinical Education data base to ensure up-to-date information - o Modifying Clinical Education related documents and PTA Handbook - Participating in updates pertaining to evaluation tools utilized for student assessment of clinical experiences (ie. CPI, CSIF web, etc)

-Faculty Goals Template Strategic Planning for Faculty Development Activities: After faculty review, which includes personal assessment and feedback given from students and/or other faculty members/supervisors, the following goals have been submitted by: and or one success, supervisors, me jonowing gods have been submitted by.
-Faculty Member: Academic Year: 20 20 Annual goals for new academic year & an updated CV are due: Fall semester - Opening Week, Faculty meeting.
+Faculty Goals Template Strategic Planning for Faculty Development Activities: After faculty review, which includes personal assessment and feedback given from students and/or other faculty members/supervisors, the following goals have been submitted by: Faculty Member: Academic Year: 20 20 Annual goals for new academic year & an updated CV are due: Fall semester - Opening Week, Faculty meeting.
 Annual goal achievement is assessed during 1:1 meeting with Program Coordinator - by midterm of Fall semester.
 Professionalism Goal - pertains to ALL faculty Professionalism activities should include staying abreast of legislative and reimbursement issues and evolving health care trends.
-Ways to achieve Professionalism Goal will vary but may include: APTA membership (required of core faculty and highly recommended for adjunct or part/time and Lace Instructors) and regular review of APTA's Core Values for the PT and Values-based Behaviors for the PTA Active participation in district, state &/or national meetings Active participation in Southern Illinois SIG meetings (co-sponsored by SWIC and Memorial Hospital) Regular review of web sites and professional list serves (i.e. apta.org, ipta.org, fsbpt.org, ptaonly.com, medicare.gov) Regular review of professional journals and healthcare literature (i.e. APTA publications, JAMA) A critical piece of this goal is to ensure contemporary expertise and use of Evidence Based Practice (EBP), see also Contemporary Expertise Goal Presenting at district, state or national meetings Goal achievement in this area should be reflected in one of the following areas of faculty member's CV: Employment and Positions Held, Peer Reviewed Scientific and Professional Presentations, or Membership in Scientific/Professional Organizations.
+Ways to achieve Professionalism Goal will vary but may include: APTA membership (required of core faculty and highly recommended for adjunct or part/time and Lace Instructors) and regular review of APTA's Core Values for the PT and Values-based Behaviors for the PTA Active participation in district, state &/or national meetings Active participation in Southern Illinois SIG meetings (co-sponsored by SWIC and Memorial Hospital) Regular review of web sites and professional list serves (i.e. apta.org, ipta.org, fsbpt.org, ptaonly.com, medicare.gov) Regular review of professional journals and healthcare literature (i.e. APTA publications, JAMA) A critical piece of this goal is to ensure contamporary expecting and use of Fuldance Broad Brastica (FBB), see A critical piece of this goal is to ensure contemporary expertise and use of Evidence Based Practice (EBP), see also Contemporary Expertise Goal Presenting at district, state or national meetings Tresenting at district, state of national meetings Goal achievement in this area should be reflected in one of the following areas of faculty member's CV: Employment and Positions Held, Peer Reviewed Scientific and Professional Presentations, or Membership in Scientific/Professional Organizations.
 Activity(ies)/method(s) performed to accomplish goal: (including time frame for completion) 1.
 2. 3.
 4. 5.
 Additional: Resources necessary to accomplish goal/activity(ies) proposed: Program funds for conference/workshop Program funds for travel ☐ Individual faculty development funds Release time ☐ Sub pay ☐ No resources